arysef/tube-clues/README.md

 - Currently whisper and youtube transcript caches are mixed.
 Ideally they would be separate.
 - Add diarization
 - Add text streaming for GPT results
-- Option to prefer manually created YouTube transcript or using Whisper
+- Option to use YouTube transcript if it exists (as opposed to using Whisper)
 - Keep an eye on/figure out protobuf version conflict (grpcio-tools and google-api-core vs streamlit)

 ## Stretch Goals